EndPointCorp/end-point-blog/2015/10/17/mediawiki-extensionjson-change-in-125.html.md

 The other major change was to modernize it.
 As of version 1.25 of MediaWiki, extensions are encouraged to use a new system to register themselves with MediaWiki.
-Previously, an extension would have a PHP file named after the extension that was responsible for doing the registration and setup—usually by mucking with global variables!
+Previously, an extension would have a PHP file named after the extension that was responsible for doing the registration and setup—​usually by mucking with global variables!
 There was no way for MediaWiki to figure out what the extension was going to do without parsing the entire file, and thereby activating the extension.
 The new method relies on a standard JSON file called extension.json.
 Thus, in the RequestTracker extension, the file RequestTracker.php has